Mechanical keyboard glossary of terms

 Refers to what the mechanical switches are mounted to on the keyboard.
 Mounting to a metal plate can feel more stable and sturdy than mounting directly to the circuit board, but it isn’t always a big difference.

-You could right an entire article on these.
+You could write an entire article on these.
 Refers to the switch hardware inside the keyboard and under every key.
 Different switches have different characteristics, the most important of which is the feel of the keystrokes.
 You can find a visual mechanical switch guide here.